PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 At resume, propagate ordered results and net-prune evidence from the late SPP pair immediately before this owner.
 Commit and push only; do not create or update a pull request.

+## Late SPP pair mutation evidence characterization checkpoint

+Inspection shows that both late SPP child owners prune only after a positive rewrite.
+Their preflight/no-op paths leave ModelIR unchanged, so the SPP and concat-unary-conv counters already provide complete evidence and no separate net-prune count is required.

+Strict expected-failure coverage requires the orchestration runner and lowerer delegate to return the ordered two-result tuple.
+A pure summary validates the exact length and emits the two declared mutation counters.
+The production call must stage `late_spp_results` and `_late_spp_stats` between the preceding raw layout rewrite and `_late_pre_qkv_shape_extract_stats`.
+No reconciliation guard changes.

+At implementation, return results through both layers, add the pure fixed-key summary, and stage both assignments at the existing call.
+Validate malformed length, order, shared state, complete SPP and concat-unary-conv owner suites, adjacent terminal orchestration, core, pass efficiency, architecture, and the TensorFlow import blocker sequentially.
+Commit and push only; do not create or update a pull request.